bioinformaticsdotca/CSHL_2019/Module15/EM_GSEA_lab.md

 **7a**: Click on an individual node of interest.

-For this example, you could use *Integrin in angiogenesis*.
+For this example, you could use *Integrins in angiogenesis*.

-TIP: If you are unable to locate *Integrin in angiogenesis*, type "Integrin in angiogenesis" in the search box (quotes are important).
+TIP: If you are unable to locate *Integrins in angiogenesis*, type "Integrins in angiogenesis" in the search box (quotes are important).
 The selected node appears yellow (or highlighted) in the network.
 If you have annotated your network, it should be included in the *ecm receptor interaction* cluster.

 **7b**: Right Click on the node of interest to diplay the option menu.
 Select *Apps*, *EnrichmentMap - Show in STRING* A *STRING Protein Query* box appears.
 Unselect all genes *Select None* and select only the collagen genes with gene name starting with *COL*.
 Click on *OK*.